ellysh/bash-programming-from-scratch/manuscript/BashScripting/scripts-features.md

 make-backup.sh "one two three"
 ```

-Then substitution of the "$*" value gives the following:
+Then substitution of the "$*" value gives the following result:
 {line-numbers: false, format: Bash}
 ```
 "one two three"